jumpingjoy/watchnationpro/garmin-venu-review.md

 Manual assistance can also be requested.
 For requesting assistance and incident detection, you must have updated emergency contacts.
 Otherwise, you cannot enable these features.

-### Garmin Venu Review: General Body Activity Tracking Related Features
+### Garmin Venu Review: General Health Features Activity Tracking

-{% include image.html img="apple-watch-series-6-quick-feature-check.webp" alt="Alt for image" caption="apple-watch-series-6-quick-feature-check" align="center" %}
+{% include image.html img="general-health-tracking-smartwatch.webp" alt="Alt for image" caption="general-health-tracking-smartwatch" align="center" %}

 #### How good is menstrual Tracking in Garmin Venu?